Access Key Information

 Recipients of your information

-We share information for a variety of reasons in order for us to deliver our cruise and services, to enhance, improve, develop and promote our services, and otherwise conduct our business.
+We share information for a variety of reasons, including when you request us to do so, for the prevention and detection of crime, where required by law and regulation, to enhance, improve, develop, and promote our services, and otherwise conduct our business.
 The list below provides information on the types of third parties that we share information with.

 • The Civil Aviation Authority, ABTA Limited (ABTA), PT Trustees Limited, trustees of the Air Travel Trust, Port Agents and Port Authorities